MolecularAI/uq4dd/README.md

 For regression applications we support re-calibration of uncertainty estimates using a fitted linear error-based calibration (Rasmussen et al., 2023).
 Apply the re-calibration approach by specifying `model.recalibrate=uq_linear` in any of the above scripts.

 ### Evaluation
 We evaluate performance using the respective loss functions, as well as any classification metrics, e.g. Accuracy, AUC.
 Probability calibration is evaluated with ECE, ACE, and Brier-score.
-Uncertainty Quantification is related to performance in the Expected Noramlized Calibration Error (ENCE) and in the Gaussian Negative Log Likelihood (NLL).
+Uncertainty Quantification is related to performance in the Expected Noramlized Calibration Error (ENCE) and the Gaussian Negative Log Likelihood (NLL).

 ### Logging